 - Transitioning from clinician to clinician-researcher or from novice researcher to more experienced researcher

 - Learning how to utilize research methods to document client/family progress in treatment

 - Networking with other experienced clinicians and researchers

 - Receiving ongoing mentoring for initiation and completion of a study

 Sarah A. Schoen, PhD, OTR/L

-Director of Research, STAR Institute for SPD
+Director of Research, STAR Institute

 Dr. Schoen is an occupational therapist with 25 years of clinical experience and a doctorate in occupational therapy from New York University (2001).
 She completed a two-year post-doctoral fellowship awarded by the Developmental Psychobiology Research Group at the University of Colorado Health Sciences Center, Department of Psychiatry, working with Dr. Lucy Jane Miller.
-During her fellowship, she was awarded the Developmental Psychology Endowment Grant from the William T Grant foundation to study the Sensory Processing Scales which she is co-developing and researching with Dr. Miller.
-Previously, Dr. Schoen taught in the graduate program of occupational therapy department at New York University and served as an advisor for advanced master degree students' research.
+During her fellowship, she was awarded the Developmental Psychology Endowment Grant from the William T Grant Foundation to study the Sensory Processing Scales which she is co-developing and researching with Dr. Miller.
+Previously, Dr. Schoen taught in the graduate program of occupational therapy department at New York University and served as an advisor for advanced master’s degree students' research.
 She is certified in Neurodevelopmental Treatment and has advanced training in Sensory Integration Therapy, Therapeutic Listening, and assistive technology.
 Dr. Schoen received the Recognition of Achievement Award from the American Occupational Therapy Association in 1997.

 STAR Institute is an AOTA Approved Provider of continuing education.
 Approximately 16 Professional Contact Hours (1.6 CEUs) are awarded for full completion of the program.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.